hpc2n/linux-command-line-101/docs/modify.md

     **Questions**

-    - How do create and remove files and directories?
+    - How do I create or remove files and directories?
-    - How do I copy/rename files and directories?
+    - How do I copy or rename files and directories?
+(You will see why these two operations are mentioned together.)

     **Learning objectives**

     - Learn how to navigate the Linux file system
     - Learn about files and directories
     - Learn about paths
-    - Be able to create and delete files and directories, as well as rename and copy them
+    - Be able to create, copy, rename, and delete files and directories

 ## Create and remove directories/files